The Emergency Operations Planning program advances

 nation.
 Multiple plans, exercises, training events and have been supported and completed in NW Minnesota.

 The Northwest Regional Development Commission has been working with members of the HSEM Region 3 Joint Powers Board since 2007 on planning, training and exercise events funded primarily through the Homeland Security Grant Program.
 The general focus evolves annually, partially depending on state and federal requirements as well as regional need.
-The current focus for 2018 revolves around terrorism prevention and preparedness activities.
+The current focus for 2022 revolves around terrorism prevention and preparedness activities and COVID-19 needs.

 Emergency Operations Planning Director